Audi Q3 vs Omoda 9

 Drivetrain

-The Audi Q3 uses a Petrol producing 110kW and 250Nm of torque, sent through a s tronic to a FWD layout.
+The Audi Q3 uses a 4-cylinder inline petrol with turbocharging, MHEV technology and Cylinder on Demand (CoD) producing 110kW and 250Nm of torque, sent through a 7-speed s tronic to a FWD layout.
 It covers the 0-100km/h sprint in 9.1 seconds.

-The Omoda 9 lines up making 105kW and 215Nm, paired to a automatic driving all four wheels.
+The Omoda 9 responds with a Plug-in Hybrid making 105kW and 215Nm, paired to a automatic driving all four wheels.
 It gets to 100km/h in 4.9 seconds.

 The Audi Q3 has the clear power advantage at 110kW vs 105kW.
 In the real-world sprint, the Omoda 9 is 4.2s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.